Isle of Man veteran given France's top military honour - BBC News

 It was initiated by the then First Consul of the French Republic, Napoleon Bonaparte, in 1802.

-"I was astounded but very proud when I heard about the medal," said Mr Corkill.

 "The French people suffered so much in the War.
-I know Britain stood alone but so did the French and they had awful problems, so many of them were killed".
+I know Britain stood alone but so did the French and they had awful problems, so many of them were killed," said Mr Corkill.

-Mr Corkill will be presented with the Legion d'honneur by the French Honorary Consul, Madame Annie Nedellec, in an official ceremony in the Isle of Man on 31 October.